Greatest Love of All (Whitney Houston recording): Background

 George Benson (pictured in 1977) was the original performer of "Greatest Love of All".

-In 1977, 14-year-old Whitney Houston entered the Garden State Competition in her home state of New Jersey and became a finalist, competing against another young female vocalist for the competition.
+In 1977, 14-year-old Whitney Houston entered the Garden State Competition in her home state of New Jersey and became a finalist, competing against another young female vocalist for the win.
 Houston's song for the competition, as given to her by her mother Cissy Houston, was the Barbra Streisand ballad "Evergreen".
 Houston lost by technicality due to singing above the limit.
 Ironically, the girl who won had performed the song "The Greatest Love of All".
 Houston was also a fan of the song and eventually included it in her solo performances while singing in her mother's band.

-By the late winter of 1982, the song had become a regular inclusion in Houston's short set list, along with other pop standards such as "Home" and "Tomorrow".
+By early 1983, the song had become a regular inclusion in Houston's short set list, along with other pop standards such as "Home" and "Tomorrow".
 That year, she had been spotted by Arista Records A&R man Gerry Griffith at the Manhattan jazz club Seventh Avenue South.
 Griffith, who had first caught Houston performing at another club in Manhattan two years earlier, was so impressed with her performance that the following day, he went to the office of Arista CEO Clive Davis and asked him to come see Houston's show.
-According to Davis, he caught a show with Whitney and her mother at the Sweetwater's jazz club in early 1983.
+According to Davis, he caught a show with Whitney and her mother at the Sweetwater's jazz club.
 Upon hearing Houston perform "The Greatest Love of All", an impressed Davis decided to sign the aspiring 19-year-old singer.

 For the first couple of months following Houston signing with the label in April 1983, the singer and Davis hosted showcases in nightclubs to seek producers without much success until Davis called producer Michael Masser to come to New York to see Houston performing "The Greatest Love of All", which he co-wrote with Linda Creed for George Benson in 1977 for the Muhammad Ali biopic, The Greatest.

 At the time, Arista, which had been founded by Davis in late 1974, had won rights to produce the soundtrack of the Ali film and Masser, who had previously composed hits for Diana Ross, had been contacted by Davis to pen the film's theme song along with Creed, which in turn produced a long partnership between the two songwriters.
 Benson's version became a hit upon its release, reaching number 24 on the Billboard Hot 100 in October 1977 and became Arista's first top ten R&B hit, where it peaked at number two on the Hot Soul Singles chart.

 Masser happened to walk in when Houston began performing the song.
-Upon hearing her sing the song, Masser was moved and convinced Davis to let Houston be the featured duet performer of Teddy Pendergrass' ballad, "Hold Me".
+Upon hearing her sing the song, Masser was moved and convinced Davis to let Houston be the featured duet performer of Teddy Pendergrass's ballad, "Hold Me".
 Davis obliged under the condition Masser produce for Houston's debut, to which Masser agreed.